savageGrant/tagmanager/docs/Functional_Specs.md

 able to be added without explicit creation of a tag object.

 Another import design consideration is allowing for future expansion to multiple OS environments.
-Nothing passed by the user should be required to be OS specific and the values returned by the package should either be generalized or there should be logic to allow for OS-specific values.
+Nothing passed by the user should be required to be OS specific for functionality to work.
+This is achieved with a factory method pattern design.

 Cognitive load should be reduced whenever possible.
 Each method and function should clearly state its functionality via naming convention.
 Docstrings are non-negotiable.
 Class docstrings should provide information about the attributes,